Hard Truck Apocalypse: Plot

+Free Traders Alliance - A trading faction.

+Brigade - A faction who are centered around their trucks.

+Commonwealth of Independent Towns - The enemy of Crimson dawn with whom they are in war with.

+Crimson Dawn - The Enemy of Commonwealth of Independent Towns lead by a charismatic and tyrannical leader.

+Oracle's Disciples- A faction that serves the oracle.

 Gameplay

-Gameplay revolves around destroying enemies to get loot, selling it, and getting upgrades for your truck or buying new vehicles.
-The game has four difficulties: Easy, Medium, Hard and Impossible.
-There are many viable options for weapons, gadgets, vehicle parts, etc. The more you upgrade your vehicle, the more expensive it gets, causing better and stronger enemies to spawn.
-Enemies will also damage you, so you will see yourself repairing your vehicle often.
+Gameplay revolves around destroying enemies to get loot, selling it, and getting upgrades for truck or buying new vehicles.
+The game has four difficulties: Rookie, Experienced, Professional and Master.
+There are many viable options for weapons, gadgets, vehicle parts, etc. The more the players upgrade own vehicle, the more expensive it gets, causing better and stronger enemies to spawn.
+Enemies will also damage the player's vehicle, and the players must repair it.
 There is an alternate storyline for added play-throughs.

-There are main quests (marked with orange), and side quests (marked with magenta), which you can get from NPCs in settlements to earn more cash.
+There are main quests (marked with orange), and side quests (marked with magenta), which the players can get from NPCs in settlements to earn more cash.
 There is a trading system in the game, where the player can buy goods from one settlement and sell it to another, or loot enemies to get goods.
 Different settlements will have different prices for buying and selling.

 Format

-The player embarks on a long journey to avenge his father.
-He earns coins by trading, selling loot and performing jobs for NPCs.
-He can buy various weapons and gadgets, and can buy better vehicles.
-He then uses these purchases to defend himself against attacks from raiders.
+The players earn coins by trading, selling loot and performing jobs for NPCs.
+They can buy various weapons and gadgets, and can buy better vehicles.
+The players can use these purchases to defend against attacks from raiders.